bxparks/rpn83p/docs/DEVELOPER.md

       `ex (sp), hl` instruction of the Z80 to swap the 2 halves back and forth.
       This made the `mod(u32,u16)` function about 40-50% faster compared to v0.9.0.
+- In v0.13, the inner loop `mod(u32,u16)` was made another 28% faster.
+    - I discovered that my Z80 instruction cheatsheet incorrectly stated that the `add ix, ix` did not exist.
+It does.
+    - Replacing the `ex (sp), hl; add hl, hl` combo with a `add ix, ix` gave us a 25% speed improvement.
+    - Another 3-4% was gained by replacing a `rl e; rl d` combo with an `adc hl, hl` instruction.

 I can think of one additional optimization that *may* give us a 10-20% speed increase, but it would come at the cost of code that would be significantly